Using unsupervised learning to detect broken symmetries, with relevance to searches for parity violation in nature. (Previously: "Stressed GANs snag desserts"): Method and Principles

-We note that it is also unusual that the test and training datasets are identical, consist entirely of data (no Monte Carlo) and are unlabelled -- and so are immediately usable in high luminosity and intense enviroments where simulation can be both complex and costly.
+We note that the proposal is also unusual in that the test and training datasets are identically distributed, consist entirely of data (no Monte Carlo), and are unlabelled --- and so are immediately usable in high luminosity and intense environments where simulation can be both complex and costly.

-Finally we note that the discussion, though couched in terms of neural nets could in principle use any function approximators.\footnote{Whether or not the method could benefit from using Generative Adversarial Networks (GANs) has not been seriously considered by the authors, but the inclusion of GANs in the title seemed too good an opportunity to pass on, given the importance of baked-in symmetries.}